Best Power Bank for International Travel 2026: TSA Picks

 Yes.
 Train and bus operators generally follow the same lithium-ion rules as airlines for carry-on baggage, which means any bank under 100Wh is safe for boarding.
 Eurail, Amtrak, and most Asian rail networks publish prohibited-item lists that mirror IATA.
 We’ve carried the Anker 25K on Eurostar, JR Pass routes in Japan, and Amtrak Acela without any issue.

-The exception is some Chinese high-speed rail lines that have published their own per-passenger Wh limits.
-We recommend checking specific train operator websites before travel.
+Some Chinese high-speed rail lines publish their own per-passenger Wh limits.
+Check specific train operator websites before travel.

-We started with the 100Wh airline cap and eliminated any bank above 92Wh as a safety margin (the Anker Laptop Power Bank 25K at 90Wh is the largest we trust to clear inspections).
-We then filtered for USB-C PD compliance, multi-port output, and either built-in cables (Charmast) or a built-in display (Anker 25K) that reduces gate-side anxiety.
+Selection starts with the 100Wh airline cap and keeps a safety margin below it (the Anker Laptop Power Bank 25K at 90Wh is the largest pick here).
+The next filters are USB-C PD compliance, multi-port output, and either built-in cables (Charmast) or a built-in display (Anker 25K) that reduces gate-side anxiety.

 The Anker Laptop Power Bank 25K is the top pick because it pulls double duty: 100W laptop charging plus phone fast-charging from the same brick.
 The Charmast 10K is the value pick because the built-in USB-C, Lightning, and micro-USB cables solve the multi-device problem with no cable kit needed.
 The INIU 45W is the slim fallback for phone-only travelers.